mark-akturatech/archon-c64/README.md

 # Archon
 Reverse engineer of C64 Archon (c) 1983 by Free Fall Associates.

-The code is not a byte for byte replciation.
-Instead, we remove all encryption, obfuscation and memory copying so that the code is readable and understandable.
+The code is intended to be a byte by byte replication of the source logic possible.
+Some very minor liberties have been taken where there were no options.
+In this case, i have included the code in an 'Unofficial.asm' file and wrapped the calling code in a 'not_original' namespace.

+NOTE that the code does not reside in the original memory locations.
+The code was replicated to be fully relocatable and therefore is loaded in to contiguous memory for ultimate readability.

 Extensive comments have been provided to help understand the code.